thuml/predrnn-pytorch/README.md

 #### 3. Action-Conditioned Video Prediction

-We further extend PredRNN to action-conditioned video prediction and evalutate the model on BAIR robot pushing dataset.
+We further extend PredRNN to action-conditioned video prediction.
 By fusing the actions with hidden states, PredRNN and PredRNN-V2 show highly competitive performance in long-term forecasting.
 They are potential to serve as the base dynamic model in model-based visual control.

-We show quantitative results for predicting 28 future frames from 2 observations.
+We show quantitative results on the BAIR robot pushing dataset for predicting 28 future frames from 2 observations.

 ![action](./pic/action_based.png)